tubearchivist/tubearchivist-frontend/README.md

 ### Errors:
 - *next command not found*: Install next with `npm install next`
 - *Error: Invalid src prop [...] hostname [...] is not configured under images in your `next.config.js`*: Add the *NEXT_PUBLIC_TUBEARCHIVIST_URL* to the list of *domains*.
-- *CORS errors in console*: In your backend in `tubearchivist/config/settings.py` replace the line containing *CORS_ALLOWED_ORIGIN_REGEXES* with `CORS_ORIGIN_ALLOW_ALL = True` and rebuild the container.
+- *CORS errors in console*: Set the environment variable `DISABLE_CORS=True` to the Tube Archivist container to circumvent this protection.
 NEVER do that on network accessible installation.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.